jybluekim/whygame/README.md

 Lexi: We should have game time because it is fun and kids have been waiting the whole week to play, the kids will be sad if you don't let us have game time.

-Dad: There were tons of errors in Drew's writing, so I am making corrections
 Drew: We should have game time because of many reasons, but I'll only say the most important one.
 We kids are getting older.
 This not only means we get more mature, but we also get a lot of work from school and outside of school stuff.
 If this isn't clear, I might as well give you an example.
 Imagine if you are a runner.
 As you run, slowly, you need water and food.
 Without it, the person would die.
 I'm not saying that we are gonna die if we don't get to play games but, you know.
 The point is, we are extremely busy in our everyday lives as we go through a lot of hard stuff.
 If we don't get anything or do anything to relieve our stress, we might do bad in school.
 So the conclusion is, if you try to work too hard, it might backfire as you might make a mistake.
 If you get something fun to do, it gives you another reason to work hard in school.

 Dad: